Nate Dogg: Legal issues

 Hale was charged for a 1991 robbery of a Check Changers shop and for a 1994 robbery of Taco Bell in San Pedro, but was acquitted.

-In 1996 he was convicted of a drug offense in Los Angeles County.
+In 1996, he was convicted of a drug offense in Los Angeles County.

 On June 17, 2000, for allegedly assaulting his former girlfriend and setting her mother's car on fire in Lakewood, Hale was charged with kidnapping, domestic violence, terrorist threats, and arson.
 Dr. Dre posted a $1 million bond.
 The charges were dismissed while he pleaded no contest to illegal gun possession by a felon, and received a $1,000 fine and three years' probation.

 On April 12, 2002, a tour bus carrying Hale, while outside of Kingman, Arizona, was found with two pistols and four ounces of cannabis, whereby he was booked and then released on $3,500 bond.
 The next month, the weapon charges were dropped for his guilty plea on a drug charge, and he was sentenced to probation, community service, and drug counseling.

 In July 2006, Hale was charged with misdemeanor aggravated trespassing, telephone harassment, battery assault, dissuading a witness from reporting a crime, and breaking a restraining order.
-On March 20, 2008, pleading guilty to trespassing and battery, he lost gun-ownership rights for 10 years, received three years' probation, and was ordered to a domestic-violence intervention program.
+On March 20, 2008, pleading guilty to trespassing and battery, he lost gun-ownership rights for ten years, received three years' probation, and was ordered to a domestic-violence intervention program.

 On June 23, 2008, after allegedly threatening his estranged wife by emails and chasing her on Interstate 405, Hale was charged with two felony counts of criminal threats and one count of stalking.
 He pleaded not guilty.
 In April 2009, as the alleged victim had failed to contact prosecutors, the charges were dropped.
 Incidentally, he was also convicted of driving under the influence of drugs.

 Health problems and death

 On December 19, 2007, Hale suffered a stroke.
 After a week in Pomona Valley Hospital Medical Center, he entered a rehabilitation facility.
-Although his body's left side was weakened, neither his cognition nor voice were affected and a full recovery was expected.
+Although his body's left side was weakened, neither his cognition nor voice were affected and he was expected to fully recover.
 Hale suffered another stroke on September 12, 2008.

-On March 15, 2011, Hale died at age 41 in Long Beach, California, of complications of multiple strokes, or by congestive heart failure.
+On March 15, 2011, Hale died at age 41 in Long Beach of complications of multiple strokes; another, or contributing, suspected cause of death was congestive heart failure.
 He was interred in Long Beach at Forest Lawn Memorial Park.